Sojuz na Izvidnici na Makedonija: History

-Scouting activities in today's North Macedonia began in 1921 under the Kingdom of Yugoslavia with the formation of groups known as stegs in the cities of Skopje, Kumanovo, Štip, Strumica, Bitola, and Struga.
+Scouting activities in today's North Macedonia began in 1921 under the Kingdom of Yugoslavia with the formation of groups known as stegs in the cities of Skopje, Veles, Kumanovo, Štip, Strumica, Bitola, and Struga.
 As part of Yugoslavia, then Socialist Republic Macedonia was a founding member of the World Organization of the Scout Movement from 1922 to 1948.
 In this period, summer camps, courses and other Scouting events were held.
-Until 1941, Macedonian youth was organized in Scouts and Falcons (Sokól, a Slavic youth movement founded in Prague in 1862).
+Until 1941, Macedonian youth was organized in Scouts and Falcons, the Sokol movement in Yugoslavia.

 Scouting in Yugoslavia was coopted by the Tito government in 1950, at which time WOSM membership was forfeited.
 In November, 1953 Sojuz na Izvidnici na Makedonija was officially founded, on the initiative of former Scout organization members, as a branch of the Yugoslav Scout association Savez Izviđača Jugoslavije, which it remained until the breakup of Yugoslavia.

-Immediately after North Macedonia had proclaimed independence on September 8, 1991, Sojuz na Izvidnici na Makedonija members made efforts to be admitted to the World Organization of the Scout Movement (WOSM).
+Immediately after Macedonia had proclaimed independence on September 8, 1991, Sojuz na Izvidnici na Makedonija members made efforts to be admitted to the World Organization of the Scout Movement (WOSM).
 Sojuz na Izvidnici na Makedonija was officially declared an independent, nonpolitical and nongovernmental organization of young people in 1993.
 North Macedonia became a full member of the World Organization membership on July 25, 1997.

 The Scout Association of Macedonia is active in community development programs and engage large number of young people in social projects.
-It is key player in the civil society and full member organization of the National Youth Council of Macedonia.
+It is a key player in the civil society and full member organization of the National Youth Council of Macedonia.

-Along with the numerous project and programs the Scout Association of Macedonia is traditionally organising the following brand programs:
+Along with the numerous project and programs, the Scout Association of Macedonia is traditionally organising the following brand programs: